 How to cope with your 'winter blues'

-This first term at Sheffield Hallam might have been amazing for some, and not so great for others...
+This first term at university might have been amazing for some, and not so great for others...

 And that's ok.

+2020 was such a strange and difficult year for everyone and your start to university may not have been what you expected.
 If you're thinking that you haven't had a great experience so far or that you're feeling the pressure a bit more recently, try not to worry about it too much.
-Yes, university can be amazing and lots of fun but you might feel down from time to time.
-If you find this becomes more and more regular, you must seek support either from the university, your GP or friends/family.
+Yes, university can be amazing and lots of fun but you might feel down from time to time, there are so many people in the same boat, especially after the year we've all experienced, it's important to remember you are not alone.

+For some of you, you may have enjoyed spending so much time with your family or your flatmates, depending on where you spent lockdown, during 2020 but are still experiencing 'winter blues'.
 It may be that you're suffering from SAD, Seasonal Affective Disorder, which affects your mental health most when the seasons change.
 It doesn't help that we experience winter quite hard in this country too!
 If it's your first time living in the UK, this may come as a shock too.
 The most common symptoms of SAD are a decreased mood, having less energy and spend a lot more time in bed but there are ways to practically improve your mood and wellbeing.
-This could just be one of the reasons that you're experiencing the 'winter blues'.

 For support with all things student, check out Student Minds transition guide to help you navigate through your university life.